 Note: This article is the first in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today - Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 Experience is what you get, when you don’t get what you want.
-Fifteen years ago, when I made my first angel investment, I wish I knew then what I know today.
-As a newly minted angel in 2000, I assumed that angel investing would be easy to jump into and become successful at.
+When I made my first angel investment in 2000, I wish I knew then what I know today.
+As a newly minted angel, I assumed that angel investing would be easy to jump into and become successful at.
 I was partially right… it was easy to jump into.
 Unfortunately, it wasn’t that easy to become successful.

 I’ve had my share of luck and good outcomes, but I also learned many painful lessons along the way.
 Many of them would have been easy to avoid, had I understood a few key concepts.
 For this reason, Seraf Co-Founder Christopher Mirabile and I are determined to help new angels learn from our mistakes and the mistakes of others we have had the opportunity to observe from our perch at the center of a busy angel ecosystem.
 The Angel 101 series of articles are based on a course we teach at our angel group, Launchpad Venture Group.
 We teach this course several times a year for new members of our group.
 It’s a great, interactive two hour session with lots of Q&A from the audience.
 It’s a fun class to teach because Christopher and I feed off each other’s energy, tell war stories, and try our best to keep the audience engaged and entertained.
 What a great way to learn!